Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach

 where $CA$ is a 1-layer cross-attention. $\mathbf{z_t}$ is linearly projected to get the query and $\mathbf{p}$ is projected to key and value.
 We use a residual network to make the most of our pretraining.
 We show the results in \cref{tab:condition_injection}.
-We find that incorporating the condition through addition performs better, across all metrics.
+We find that incorporating the condition through addition performs better, across 7 out of the 8 metrics.